opencog/atomspace/opencog/atoms/distvalue/README.md

 -------------

 Similary to a DistributionalValue but containing a second order CTHist were each node containsa CTHist<double>.
-Which allows a better TV trepresentation for InheritanceLinks and other similar links.
+Which allows a better TV representation for InheritanceLinks and other similar links.

 DVFormulas
 ----------